Tunisia entry requirements for Taiwan passport holders

 May be checked

-Taiwan passport holders need a visa to enter Tunisia in 2026.
-You must apply at a Tunisian embassy or consulate before you travel — there is no visa on arrival or e-visa option for Taiwanese citizens.
+Taiwanese passport holders need a visa to enter Tunisia.
+You must apply at a Tunisian embassy or consulate before you travel — there's no visa-on-arrival or eVisa option for Taiwanese citizens.
+Plan ahead and get your paperwork sorted well before your departure date.

 Entry requirements